sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is the camera facing the person holding it?
+Is the camera held by the person being filmed (e.g., by hand, selfie stick, or invisible rod) and facing them, as in a selfie?

 <details>
 <summary><h4> Question (Definition)</h4></summary>